thought-machine/please/docs/codelabs/python_intro.md

 ## What next?
 Duration: 1

-Hopefully have an idea as to how to build python with Please.
+Hopefully you now have an idea as to how to build Python with Please.
 Please is capable of so much more though!

 - [Please basics](/basics.html) - A more general introduction to Please.
 It covers a lot of what we have in this tutorial in more detail.
-- [Builtin rules](/lexicon.html#python) - See the rest of the python rules as well as rules for other languages and tools
+- [Built-in rules](/lexicon.html#python) - See the rest of the Python rules as well as rules for other languages and tools.
-- [Config](/config.html#python) - See the available config options for Please, especially those relating to python
+- [Config](/config.html#python) - See the available config options for Please, especially those relating to Python.
 - [Command line interface](/commands.html) - Please has a powerful command line interface.
 Interrogate the build graph, determine files changes since master, watch rules and build them automatically as things change and much more!
-Use `plz halp`, and explore this rich set of commands!
+Use `plz help`, and explore this rich set of commands!

 Otherwise, why not try one of the other codelabs!